Big Tech heads to Washington

 China has pledged to push back against the United States if it moves forward with the new tariffs, though the country is running out of goods to target.
 Even so, it's possible China could choose to fight back by devaluing its currency, which would make Chinese products more competitive around the globe.

-3. Trillion dollar club: Amazon is nearing the $1 trillion market cap mark.
-To do that, the stock price must reach $2,050.27 per share.
-It would become the second American company to cross that threshold.
+3. Trillion dollar club: Amazon is nearing the $1 trillion.
+On Friday the stock closed at $2012.71 per share for a market cap of $981.7 billion.
+It would become the second American company to cross $1 trillion in value.
 Apple crossed the $1 trillion threshold on August 2.

 4. Jobs report: The US Labor Department will release its monthly employment data Friday.
 Investors are expecting another set of solid job gains and steady wage growth.
 The unemployment rate ticked down to 3.9% in July.

-Note: Correction: An earlier version of this article incorrectly reported the July unemployment rate.